TULINELAO/Apps-created/README.md

 # Apps-created
-Garage app was built using React Native
+Garage app was built using React Native and

-Point of Sale was built in Java
+the Point of Sale was built in Java